hamse47/SummaryAI/README.md

 ## Contributing 🤝
-We welcome contributions to make SummarAI even better.
+We welcome contributions to make SummaryAI even better.
 Here's how you can contribute:

 Fork the repository.